ryman1/keeweb-wiki/Plugins.md

 - take everything with you, don't read resources from network
 &rarr; such plugins will be marked as dangerous
 - revert all changes in uninstall function
-- use common sense: KeeWeb has no plugin API, plugins extend KeeWeb by augmenting its functions; don't go crazy, to be able to maintain your plugin in new versions, if you feel that something is way to hard to extend, it's better to submit a PR or ask for a feature
+- use common sense: KeeWeb has no plugin API, plugins extend KeeWeb by augmenting its functions; don't go crazy, to be able to maintain your plugin in new versions, if you feel that something is too hard to extend, it's better to submit a PR or ask for a feature